 The cocktail dress's journey from the United States to the rest of the world

-The formal evening wear had traditionally been quite long, and when the 1920s for the first time in almost 200 years made shorter dresses popular, it was clear that cocktail dress should be shorter, and go to between below the knee to about the middle of the calf.
+The formal evening wear had traditionally been quite long, and when the 1920s for the first time in almost 200 years made shorter dresses popular, it was clear that the cocktail dress should be shorter, and go to between below the knee to about the middle of the calf.

 Flapper girls and Speakeasy

 The cocktail dress was inextricably linked with several daring things; flapper girls for example as were a few very outgoing IT-girls with a penchant for parties and scandals, speakeasy culture that arose around the banned bars in the 20s where you could get home-brewed alcohol in the US of Prohibition.
-It was from the United States and to get around the alcohol ban that the wealthy American elite brought the new cocktail custom with them out into the world; eg to Paris, London, Cuba and the French Riviera.
+It was from the United States and to escape the alcohol ban that the wealthy American elite brought the new cocktail custom with them out into the world; eg to Paris, London, Cuba and the French Riviera.

 In the time after World War I, the French fashion houses were dependent on the rich Americans, and therefore gladly translated new trends in their couture and 'ready to wear'.
 The first named cocktail dress is mentioned in Vogue for the first time on May 1, 15, but as early as 1927, the ultimate cocktail dress and perhaps the greatest dress sensation in the last 1926 years of fashion history is created.